What was lost and what survived devastating Notre Dame fire

 "The crown of thorns, the tunic of St. Louis and many other major artifacts are now in a safe place," Paris Mayor Anne Hidalgo tweeted, thanking first responders for their work in saving the treasures.

-Sixteen copper statues of saints which could have been in harm's way Monday had been removed just days earlier as part of restoration efforts.
+Sixteen copper statues of saints that could have been in harm's way Monday had been removed just days earlier as part of the restoration efforts.

 Lost